Ethel Griffies: Biography

-On 9 September 1975, in London, Griffies died of a stroke.
+On 9 September 1975, Griffies died of a stroke in London.

 Career

 Griffies appeared in numerous plays, making her theatre debut in London in 1899.
-Having made brief cameos in films since 1917, she started a full career in the industry by 1930 in the film version of the play Old English, and appeared in her more than 90 film and television roles in a career that lasted until her retirement in 1967.
-She played Grace Poole in two versions of Jane Eyre, the 1934 Monogram version and the better-known 1943 version.
+After making brief cameos in films since 1917, she began a full career in the industry by 1930 with the film version of the play Old English.
+She went on to appear in more than 90 film and television roles, with her career lasting until her retirement in 1967.

+She played Grace Poole in two versions of Jane Eyre: the 1934 Monogram version and the better-known 1943 version.
 One of her last well-known roles was the elderly ornithologist Mrs. Bundy in Alfred Hitchcock's The Birds (1963).
-She also performed in Billy Liar, the same year as The Birds.
+She also performed in Billy Liar the same year as The Birds.